Publishers Weekly — The Year in Books

 The second contributing factor has been the “therapeutic ethos of the prevailing culture.”
 The notion that one’s drunkenness and lust are the result of demonic infestation rather than personal weakness suits us well:

 “No less than any of the countless New Age nostrums or twelve-step recovery routines on the current scene,” Cuneo writes, “exorcism ministries offer their clients endless possibilities for personal transformation – the prospect of a thousand rebirths.
 With its promises of therapeutic well-being and rapid-fire emotional gratification, exorcism is oddly at home in the shopping-mall culture, the purchase-of-happiness culture, of turn-of-the-century America.”

-Almost Midnight: An American Story of Murder and Redemption.
+Almost Midnight.
 Michael W. Cuneo.
 Broadway Books.
 Hardcover.
 352 pages

 By Barbara Bamberger Scott